-“So, it would behoove you to keep your grades at a satisfactory level, by actually doing your work.
-This used to be a prestigious academy, they’ll let anyone in now… The bar has definitely plummeted…”
+“So, it would behoove you to keep your grades at a satisfactory level by actually doing your work.
+This used to be a prestigious academy.
+They’ll let anyone in now… The bar has plummeted….”

 A few chuckles follow, and I can’t help scoffing at his aggravated huff, the audacity.
 Bored and feeling wicked, I try my hand at controlling the bottled water on the teacher’s desk.
 Discreetly trying to move it, it flies across the room.

-A few surprised yells echo across the room, as it hits the wall, exploding upon impact.
-“Calm down, it was just the wind!”
+A few surprised yells echo across the room as it hits the wall, exploding upon impact.
+“Calm down.
+It was just the wind!”
 Says the teacher, rattled but trying to keep the students calm.
-I hadn’t meant to do all that, but on a roll, and wanting to pay him back for being rude and downright mean, I try for something bigger.
+I hadn’t meant to do all that, but on a roll, I want to pay him back for being rude and downright mean.
+I try for something bigger.

-Dark haired, brown eyes, and clothed in a sweater, tweed jacket and jeans… a hipster, cute.
-His gaze never wavers from mines, and feeling that I’d been caught red-handed, I gather my things and head for the exit.
+Dark-haired, with brown eyes, and clothed in a sweater, tweed jacket, and jeans, he’s a hipster, cute.
+His gaze never wavers from mine, and feeling that I’d been caught red-handed, I gather my things and head for the exit.

-Inside of the gym, I’m writing in my dream journal, while Briana practices with the squad.
-Entering the vision of Briana kissing Dax, the pen starts to slow and the writing continues on in slow motion, before it comes to a complete stop.
+I’m writing in my dream journal inside the gym while Briana practices with the squad.
+The vision of Briana kissing Dax returns.
+The pen starts to slow, and the writing continues in slow motion before it comes to a complete stop.

-Staring at the page, the words start to blur and I’m pulled into a vision.
-This time it’s me running through the woods, somethings chasing me.
+As I stare at the page, the words start to blur, and I’m pulled into a vision.
+This time it’s me running through the woods, and something is chasing me.
 Looking back, I trip and fall on a tree limb.
-A pair of boots come into view, and breathing hard from the run, I’m too afraid to look up.
+A pair of boots come into view.
+Breathing hard from the run, I’m too afraid to look up.

 Squatting in front of me, my chin’s lifted as my eyes close.
-He waits, and taking a deep breath, I find the courage to face my stalker.
-My eyes open and the sight is breathtaking to say the least.
-Hazel eyes, long dark hair flowing past his shoulders, all black attire, with a dark overcoat.
+He waits as I inhale deeply to control my emotions.
+Finally, I find the courage to face my stalker.
+My eyes open, and the sight is breathtaking.
+Hazel eyes, long dark hair flowing past his shoulders, all-black attire, with a dark overcoat.
 Standing, he pulls me to my feet.
 “I’ve been waiting a long time for you.”
-He says, with an amazingly sexy accent.
+He says with an amazingly sexy accent.

 I want to stay in this dream, but sensing the danger in him, I try to force myself out of it.
-Latching onto my arm, his nails digging into my skin, draws blood to the surface, and he backs away from me as if stung.
-Confused by his peculiar behavior, I advance a few steps, as he moves backwards a few.
+He’s latched onto my arm.
+His nails digging into my skin draws blood to the surface, and he backs away from me as if stung.
+Confused by his peculiar behavior, I advance a few steps as he moves backward a few.

-Dressed to the nines, for some swanky fundraiser gala i’m still hungry after the microscopic servings that we ate, I’m irritated, tired, and in need of a huge fudge sundae with all the trimmings.
+Dressed to the nines for some swanky fundraiser gala, I’m still hungry after the microscopic servings we ate.
+I’m irritated, tired, and in need of a colossal fudge sundae with all the trimmings.

 “Look, Miss.
-Snooty Booty…” I’ve had it with her, and her “Money hungry man hunting ways”, that seen to have escalated now that we’re about to graduate.
+Snooty Booty…” I’ve had it with her and her “Money hungry man-hunting ways,” which seem to have escalated now that we’re about to graduate.

 “What did we miss?”
 Asks Brent.

-Him and Dax rejoining us, saves her from a verbal lashing.
+Him and Dax rejoining us save her from a verbal lashing.

-“Nothing, girl-talk.”
-I respond, taking a deep breath to calm myself.
-Her narrowed eyed gaze warns me, that I’d better not mess this up for her.
+“Nothing, girl-talk,” I respond, taking a deep breath to calm myself.
+Briana’s narrowed-eyed gaze warns me that I’d better not mess this up for her.